joyce-chen/persona5-negotiation/README.md

 ---

+August 10th:
+- Added a dark mode.
+- Added icon labels to the text/icon toggle for both question pages.
+- Used local storage to keep toggle state.

 TODOS:

 - Organize the filters to show all the questions for pools of Shadows.
 - Show corresponding personality only when filtering by Persona.
 - Organize Shadows by level instead.
 - Make and merge PRs from other users that forked this repo.
-- Maybe add a dark mode of the theme.

 ---